MarkGhebrial/mailroom/README.md

    - Using [sea-orm](https://www.sea-ql.org/SeaORM/) as the ORM.

 ## What's missing / To do (in order of priority):
+- Change handwritten implementation of error types to macro driven implementations using `thiserror` crate.
 - TLS support
    - Automatically get certificates from Let's Encrypt?
 - DKIM support for signing outgoing emails.